Visitor Guide: Welcome to Calgary!

 The Scotiabank Saddledome, home to the Calgary Flames of the National Hockey League, is a multi-purpose complex with seating for 17,000 spectators.
 The Saddledome was the focal point of the 2009 Tim Hortons Brier that saw 246,126 fans file through the turnstyles.

 The arena is just minutes from downtown on the city’s Light Rail Transit system.
-Parking for 4,000 vehicles is available at the adjacent Calgary Stampede Park.
+The last train service is at 12:48 am traveling into the downtown core, and 1:53 am traveling South.
+For more information, please phone Customer Service at 403-262-1000.

 Keys to Having a Great Time